spinnaker-hackathon/gardening/project-ideas.md

 Visit [#sig-ui](https://spinnakerteam.slack.com/archives/CH3FMKA3U) to seek collaborators and discuss ongoing UI/UX projects

 - Many buttons need tool tips, especially when the window is so narrow that buttons are shrunk to just icons with no visible label.
-- Make the pipeline frame responsive to window width so that users can see more than 9 stages.
 - Display why the Create button is grayed out in the new application form, so users know what they need to add or fix.
 - Darken the add stage button color, so it looks less gray, (it may be guided by a style guide, or maybe a CSS value).